Always remember that Sportskeeda’s content must, under all circumstances, be

 • It’s fine to use a hyphen with numbers, and hyphens must always be used when using the age of a person as an adjective (eg '62-year-old man').

-• Use words or numerals according to an organisation’s practice: 3M, Twentieth Century Fund, Big Ten.
+• Use words or numerals according to an organization’s practice: 3M, Twentieth Century Fund, Big Ten.

 • Clarify 'billion' if you feel it's necessary for your audience.
 A thousand million has become standard in the UK, but a 'billion' in France is still a million million.

 • Spell out first through to ninth when they indicate sequence in time or location: first base, he was first in line.
 Starting with 10th, use figures.

 • Use 1st, 2nd, 3rd, etc when the sequence has been assigned in forming names.
 The principal examples are geographic, military and political designations such as 1st Ward, 7th Fleet etc.